Have you visited these LGBTQ-owned businesses yet? Adobe Stock | Chalermphon

 The first Pride parades 53 years ago commemorated the Stonewall riots and pushed for LGBTQ rights.
-Today, you don’t need to wait for Pride Month (June) to celebrate diversity.
+Today, you don’t need to wait for Pride Month to celebrate diversity.
 Many LGBTQ-owned businesses provide products and services to Delawareans from all walks of life.
-Here are seven favorites.

 The Blue Hen